-Whereas the 1985 tax changes involved a significant reduction in individual income tax revenues, the combined effect of the 1987 changes was revenue neutral.
 The 1987 changes to the individual income tax occurred in three major areas: federal conformity and simplification; 1986 federal tax reform; and rate structure.

-Federal adjusted gross income had been the starting point for the Minnesota tax, but in 1987 the starting point was changed to federal taxable income.
+In 1987 the starting point for computation of the Minnesota income tax was changed from federal adjusted gross income to federal taxable income.
 The Minnesota standard deduction and personal credits were replaced with the federal standard deduction and personal exemptions.
 Some of the adjustments to income were repealed.
-Using federal taxable income continued the trend toward closer conformity to federal itemized deductions, with the exceptions now being adjustments to federal taxable income.
+Using federal taxable income continued the trend toward closer conformity to federal itemized deductions.